CREDIT: DMBerneres@yahoogroups.com / stellaflydesign.com – First published in ‘Bernese Please’ magazine of the BMDC of Canada

 Breeders may even wish to consider testing all puppies in a litter prior to selecting puppies to keep or move on.
 This could especially be the case if the litter is to produce a puppy to be used for breeding, especially if to put to a particular dog that is known not to be Clear.

 If you are a prospective puppy purchaser then ask breeders about the DM status of the parents and other antecedants and relatives.
-The breeder may have taken a considered decision and not have the option of using a clear bitch but in that case should have used a clear stud dog.
-There is no longer any excuse for ‘not knowing’ the status of your breeding dogs, the cost of a test is a fraction of the sale price of a puppy.
-It is true that, despite the attention given in some places, DM only actually affects a small percentage of our breed but if you are in that percentage it is 100% affecting your dog and your family’s life.
+The breeder may have taken a considered decision and not have the option of using a clear bitch but in that case should ideally have used a clear stud dog.
+There is no longer any excuse for ‘not knowing’ the status of your breeding dogs, the cost of a test is a fraction of the sale price of a puppy or a single use of a stud dog.
+It is true that, despite the attention given in some places, DM only actually affects a very small percentage of our breed and it does tend to affect them later in life but this does not mean it should be dismissed.
+If you are in that percentage it is 100% affecting your dog and your family’s life and a source of great distress for the dog and it’s family..
 Producing an affected dog should be viewed as an avoidable situation and does not need to happen in the future.

 BMD Health Co-Ordinator